gvwilson/sensibleadventures/coriandel/coriandel.md

 For all its twisting and squeaking, the rat can't reach the cord to gnaw its way free.
-I tie another rat to the tail of a horse twenty strides away, and a third around the handle of a scroll being eternally read by a woman who seems slightly amused by whatis in front of her.
+I tie another rat to the tail of a horse twenty strides away, and a third around the handle of a scroll being eternally read by a woman who seems slightly amused by what is in front of her.
 Then I swing myself up onto an empty plinth to wait.

 ## Recently: Sehdie Holding Hands